 Tourism Tasmania operates under the Tourism Tasmania Act 1996 and is governed by an eight-member Board appointed by the Governor on the recommendation of the Minister.
-The board position held by the CEO of Tourism Tasmania is currently vacant.

 Grant Hunt is the Chairman of Tourism Tasmania Board of Directors.
 He is Executive Chairman of Anthology, a boutique nature based tourism management and marketing company and of Hunt Tourism Services, a tourism advisory business, both of which he owns and operates.